fu4303/portfolio-robkendal/posts/how-to-build-a-restful-node-js-api-server-using-json-files.md

 First, we call our new read method and pass a callback function in.
 When the file is read and we get a JSON object, `data` back, we need to create a new `user` object.
 For this, we'll grab the number of objects in the file at the moment using `Object.keys(data)` and increment it by one.

-Next, we add the new user, `JSON.parse(req.body.data)` to the users object using the new user ID we created – notice that we need to wrap it in `JSON.parse` to coerce the incoming request body into a format we can read and add to our current data.
+Next, we add the new user, `req.body` to the users object using the new user ID we created – note that you may need to wrap this in `JSON.parse` to coerce the incoming request body into a format we can read and add to our current data.
+This will depend on how you're calling the API and supplying data to it.

 Finally, we call our refactored `writeFile()` method, stringifying our new user data and passing it in.
 Once the file has been sucessfully written, we tell the response object to go back to the API caller with this line, `res.status(200).send('new user added')` – we also add a nice message to the caller to let them know it succeeded.